salujajaskeerat/ELP305-TribeD-documentation/index.md

 The following are the requirements of storage of energy produced by the Solar, Wind and Biomass sources:

 1. The battery must be durable and resistant to temperature, pressure, and interference changes.
-Along with being durable, it should be space-efficient and flexible to changing loads.
+Along with being durable, it should be space-efficient and flexible to changing loads

-2. Capacity should be enough to generate electricity to power up the entire house.
+2. Capacity should be enough to generate electricity to power up the entire house

-3. Connecting wires should be robust and long-lasting.
+3. Connecting wires should be robust and long-lasting

-4. Depth of discharge, an indicator of the percentage of the battery capacity that can be used before potentially shortening its life span, should be high to increase the usage.
+4. Depth of discharge, an indicator of the percentage of the battery capacity that can be used before potentially shortening its life span, should be high to increase the usage

-5. There must be an I/O device that shows the amount of energy stored in the electrical storage devices.
+5. There must be an I/O device that shows the amount of energy stored in the electrical storage devices

-6. Set-up and Maintenance costs should be kept in mind.
+6. Set-up and Maintenance costs should be kept in mind

 7. Provisions for DC/AC conversion using an inverter and DC/DC conversion

-8. The working system must require minimal supervision, including protective coverings, automated systems, and a single point of contact for all the user interfaces.
+8. The working system must require minimal supervision, including protective coverings, automated systems, and a single point of contact for all the user interfaces

 9. Circuit breakers must be added to handle the excessive load.
-There must be a system to efficiently store distinct types of energy (AC/DC) from various sources without interference.
+There must be a system to efficiently store distinct types of energy (AC/DC) from various sources without interference

-10. There must be a system to efficiently store distinct types of energy(AC/DC) from various sources without interference.
+10. There must be a system to efficiently store distinct types of energy(AC/DC) from various sources without interference

-11. Provisions to cut-off storage and sell off surplus energy.
+11. Provisions to cut-off storage and sell off surplus energy

-12. Peer-to-peer energy sharing mechanism (off-grid communities).
+12. Peer-to-peer energy sharing mechanism (off-grid communities)

-13. Round-trip efficiency, which signifies the fraction of energy put into the storage that can be retrieved, should be high.
+13. Round-trip efficiency, which signifies the fraction of energy put into the storage that can be retrieved, should be high

-14. Coolants must be added.
+14. Coolants must be added

 <https://www.loomsolar.com/collections/off-grid-solar-system>

 ## 10.2.
 Specifications

 1. One 85A Charge Controller with the following specifications:
-   1. 85A - As per the given maximum current allowed.
+   1. 85A - As per the given maximum current allowed
-   2. Power combiner box to monitor high-voltage fuses and over-voltage and provide protection against over-current.
+   2. Power combiner box to monitor high-voltage fuses and over-voltage and provide protection against over-current
-   3. Charging management algorithm.
+   3. Charging management algorithm

 2. 3500W 24V-240V Inverter